 Overview

-The integrity of the peer-review process is fundamental to scholarly publishing.
-This publisher is committed to ensuring that peer review is conducted in a fair, objective, timely, and confidential manner.
-All reviewers are expected to adhere to recognized ethical standards and to conduct reviews with professionalism and academic responsibility.
+The integrity of the peer review process is essential to scholarly publishing.
+Colloquys Journals is committed to ensuring that peer review is conducted in a fair, objective, timely, and confidential manner.
+Reviewers are expected to follow recognized ethical standards and evaluate manuscripts with professionalism and academic responsibility.

 Principles of Ethical Peer Review

-Peer review must be based solely on the academic merit of the submitted work.
-Reviewers are required to evaluate manuscripts impartially, without regard to the authors' nationality, institutional affiliation, gender, race, religion, or political beliefs.
+Peer review must be based solely on the scientific merit and academic quality of the manuscript.
+Reviewers should evaluate submissions impartially and must not allow personal factors such as nationality, institutional affiliation, gender, race, religion, or political views to influence their judgment.

 Confidentiality

-• Share manuscripts or related data with third parties
+• Share manuscripts or associated data with third parties

-• Use unpublished material for personal research or advantage
+• Use unpublished information for personal advantage or research

-• Discuss the content of the manuscript outside the review process
+• Discuss the manuscript outside the editorial review process

 Confidentiality must be maintained before, during, and after the review process.